 ~ Summer 2020 ~

 Check back in October for the 2020 BCI program details and earlybird pricing!
 Email us at firstname.lastname@example.org if you have immediate questions.

 FOR A PROFESSIONAL COMPANY WHILE

 RAMPING UP YOUR SUMMER TRAINING!

-You’ll get the best of both worlds – a summer intensive from Francisco Gella with exceptional technical and artistic training and a one-of-a-kind dance experience giving you an inside scoop on life inside of a professional company.
+You’ll get the best of both worlds – a summer intensive with exceptional technical and artistic training from Francisco Gella and a one-of-a-kind dance experience giving you an inside look at the life inside of a professional company.
 Ballet Idaho – a stellar company under new artistic direction – and their dancers will be your host.
 For three days you’ll become part of a company making moves to be at the top of the pack.

 We meet competitive and conservatory dancers where they are in their training journey.
 Our teaching artists and mentors will travel through The Ballet Company Intensive together with each individual student – honoring their uniqueness, encouraging growth, and challenging to realize their potential.
 Where a student finds themselves on their journey is less important than their willingness to learn and to challenge themselves.

 Frequently called a ‘breath of fresh air’ by students, parents, teachers and directors alike, every one of Francisco Gella’s programs delivers on a central commitment: To transform hardworking young adults into remarkable young artists regardless of body type or background, and instilling a belief in them that anything is possible with hard work, a sense of purpose, and a willingness to take risks.